What’s the best Wacom tablet for your needs? Understanding the Intuos and Intuos Pro lines

 If drawing on paper is a feature you want, the Paper Edition may be the best Wacom tablet for you.
 The choice of pens and papers, the plan to issue a pencil, and the optional drawing-surface sheets make this a fun and sophisticated tablet.

-With the regular Intuos tablet, you CAN put paper over the tablet and draw on it with varying results depending on the paper thickness.
+With the regular Intuos tablet, you CAN put paper over the tablet and trace over the drawing with the Pro Pen 2 with varying results depending on the paper thickness.
+Though it’s not the same as using the ink pens of the Paper Edition, but if you miss the feel of paper, it’s an option.

 There are many Intuoses to choose from.
 In the non-Pro line, there are quite a few models, with the main difference being the art programs that come with them.